-While the LM317 is able to operate at up to 125*C sustained, it’s lifespan is shortened somewhat and it becomes a burn or fire hazard to anything that may come into contact with it.
+While the LM317 is able to operate at up to 125°C sustained, it’s lifespan is shortened and it becomes a burn or fire hazard to anything that may come into contact with it.
 It is recommended that a heatsink is fitted to aid cooling.
-According to the manufacturers datasheet, the LM317 has a junction-to-ambient thermal resistance of 50*C/W. This means that for every 1 watt of power than needs to be dissipated, the IC will rise 50*C above the ambient temperature (typically 25*C).
-In a typical circuit where the current source might be driving an array of 20+ LEDs, it is not atypical for up to 3.5W of heat to be generated.
-The temperature the LM317 will reach during operation is calculated thus:
+According to the manufacturers datasheet, the LM317 has a junction-to-ambient thermal resistance of 50°C/W and a junction-to-case thermal resistance of 4°C/W. This means that for every 1 watt of power than needs to be dissipated, the IC will rise 50°C above the ambient temperature (typically 25°C).
+In a typical circuit where the current source might be driving an array of 20+ LEDs, it is not atypical for up to 3W of heat to be generated.
+The temperature the LM317 in free air will reach during operation is calculated thus:

-Operating temperature = Ambient temperature + Power * Thermal Resistance
+Operating temperature = Ambient temperature + Power * Junction-to-Ambient Thermal Resistance

-Obviously, the regulator would have shut down long before reaching 200*C, but this demonstrates that heatsinking is required for proper operation.
-A heatsink as small as the one shown above would be more than adequate, as it has a thermal resistance of 12*C/W, which leads to a operating temperature of 67*C which is acceptable.
+Obviously, the regulator would have shut down long before reaching 175°C, but this demonstrates that heatsinking is required for proper operation.
+A heatsink as small as the one shown above would be more than adequate, as it has a thermal resistance of 12°C/W.

-To minimize the amount of power wasted (and thus heat generated), keep the supply voltage as low as possible to maintain the desired output. e.g., if driving a LED array with a forward voltage of 5.2V @ 180mA, taking into account the dropout voltage of the regulator (2.5V), the ideal input voltage is 9V which will only require 0.23W be dissipated.
-If the same circuit was powered off a 15V source, over 1.3W of power would be wasted as heat in the regulation process.
+This is a much more reasonable operating temperature.
+To minimize the amount of power wasted (and thus heat generated), keep the supply voltage as low as possible to maintain the desired output. e.g., if driving a LED array with a forward voltage of 5.2V @ 160mA, taking into account the maximum dropout voltage of the regulator (2.5V), the ideal input voltage is 9V which will only require 0.61W be dissipated.
+If the same circuit was powered off a 15V source, over 1.57W of power would be wasted as heat in the regulation process.